 I get “stoked” (surfer slang for excited) when talking about digital marketing, lead generation and sales.
-I enjoy taking fun vacations with my family and spending quality time with my wife and two daughters.
+I enjoy taking fun trips with my family and spending quality time with my two daughters.

 We have two funny little dogs.

 I grew up with big dogs, black labs mostly and we have two Puggles now.
 Puggles are a mix between pug and beagle.
 They are awesome and have great personalities.
 The small dog thing is a little more practical than the bigger dogs I grew up with. they eat less, poop less and you can pick em up and move them out of the way without breaking your back.

 In a past life I was in the Information Technology field (Network Security)… but you will have to find me on Linkedin.com if you want all the details.

 I really enjoy anything related to marketing and particularly internet technologies related to lead generation.
 You might call me an internet marketing consultant or a lead generation expert depending upon the context of the situation.

 If you are a business owner or entrepreneur….
 DEFINITELY!

 You can usually see what I am up to by reading my blog.
 I tend to experience waves of inspiration when it comes to updating it…. sometimes I wont add anything for months… other times I will add three or four updates in a month.
 I guess it revolves around how busy I am.

 My magic powers revolve around lead generation, sales and marketing… fast moving small business and entrepreneur stuff.